 The Healthcare Law Review: Cambodia

-Cambodia is a lower-middle income country with a population of 15.64 million in 20182 and a gross domestic product (GDP) per capita of US$1,510.3 in 2018.3 Cambodia has found political stability since 1997.
+Cambodia is a lower-middle income country with a population of 16.94 million in 20212 and a gross domestic product (GDP) per capita of US$1.53 in 2019.3 Cambodia has found political stability since 1997.
 It is a country in economic expansion, particularly through strong production in the garment and tourism industry.
-The Cambodian economy has maintained an average growth rate of 8 per cent between 1998 and 2018, making it one of the fastest growing economies in the world.
-While slowing slightly in 2019, growth remained strong, estimated at 7.1 per cent.4
+If the Cambodian economy had maintained an average growth rate of 7.7 per cent between 1998 and 2019, making it one of the fastest growing economies in the world, the global shock triggered by the covid-19 pandemic significantly impacted Cambodia's economy in 2020.
+The economy in 2020 registered negative growth of -3.1 per cent, the sharpest decline in Cambodia's recent history, while its growth was estimated at 7.1 per cent in 2019.4

 In Cambodia, health remains an important challenge and a development priority.
-In addition, poverty in Cambodia has declined sharply, from 47.8 per cent in 2007 to 13.5 per cent in 2014 according to official estimates.
+Poverty has declined sharply, from 47.8 per cent in 2007 to 13.5 per cent in 2014 according to official estimates.
 Cambodia thus reached the Millennium Development Goal of halving poverty in 2009.
 Cambodia has also made considerable progress in improving maternal and child health, early childhood development and primary education in rural areas.5

 Citizens' right to healthcare in Cambodia is ensured by Article 72 of the Constitution of the Kingdom of Cambodia, dated 21 September 1993.
 Article 72 provides that: 'The health of the people shall be guaranteed.
 The state shall give full consideration to disease prevention and medical care.
 Poor people shall receive free medical consultations in public hospitals, infirmaries and maternities.
 The state shall establish infirmaries and maternities in rural areas.'
 The Ministry of Health (MOH) is responsible for all healthcare matters and it has worked with several international development agencies to reform the country's healthcare system.
 Before the Khmer Rouge years, Cambodia's pharmaceutical sector had operated a rudimentary but effective system, which is gradually being rebuilt.6